 - You will be selected for an award based on the plan of study outlined on your application form, which is not expected to change significantly during your award.
 Any such changes must be agreed by the CSC.

-- You are expected to reside in the UK throughout your award, and to seek approval from the CSC in advance of any overseas travel.
+- You are expected to reside in the UK throughout your award, and to seek approval from the CSC in advance for any overseas travel.

 - You must not undertake paid employment during your award without approval from the CSC in advance.

-- The CSC cannot provide a letter of support or permission for you to remain in or return to the UK after your award to enable you to work or undertake postdoctoral study.
+- The CSC cannot provide a letter of support or permission for you to remain in or return the UK after your award to enable you to work.